 - Grilled chicken salad with red peppers, onions, whatever other veg you have in the fridge/freezer, and Italian dressing

-- Chicken and black bean soup
+- Chicken and black bean soup (with dried or canned beans)

 Stock Up On the Right Stuff